Heineken removes 'Lighter is Better' ad after online backlash

 Related

-Chance the Rapper, one of the first celebrities to call out the beer company, said in a tweet “some companies are purposely putting out noticeably racist ads so they can get more views.”
+Chance the Rapper, one of the first celebrities to criticize the beer company, said in a tweet that “some companies are purposely putting out noticeably racist ads so they can get more views.”
 The Chicago rapper also called the ad “terribly racist.”

 Two other ads for Heineken's "Lighter is Better" campaign are still live on the company's YouTube page.
 Heineken received positive feedback for its "Open Your World" series of ads last year.